 The dominating phase can either be haploid or diploid from algae, mosses to ferns, and seed plants.
 In some cases, both phases can be dominant together, for instance, several algae.
 While studying the vascular plant life cycle, the diploid phase is considered as the sporophyte and the haploid phase as the gametophyte.

-Lastly, the mitosis results in the growth of vascular plants.
+Lastly, mitosis results in the growth of vascular plants.
 The mitosis process involves producing new cells by the division of either haploid or diploid nucleus and cytoplasm separation.
-The results of mitotic divisions include the two cells with the same chromosome as of the parent cell.
-Further, the growth and development of zygote from embryo to adult plants are facilitated by the mitosis.
+The results of mitotic divisions include the two cells with the same chromosome as the parent cell.
+Further, the growth and development of zygotes from embryo to adult plants are facilitated by mitosis.

 Classification of Vascular Plants

 Carl Linnaeus has a more dominant place in the organisms’ classification as he proposed grouping of the organism in kingdoms, orders, a genus name, and binomial name to each organism.
-However, after Aristotle complexity based classification methods and Linnaean methods of classification that leads to organizing plants and other organisms in different groups to study them scientifically.
+Aristotle’s complexity-based classification methods and Linnaean methods of classification led to the scientific approach to organizing plants and other organisms into different groups.
 The kingdom Plantae was divided into two main subgroups known as vascular plants and non-vascular plants.

 Division Thallophta consists of those plants (e.g. lichens, algae, and fungi ) that have spores mode of reproduction (meaning they reproduce through various kinds of spores, gametes, and some cases with both).
 Moreover, these plants either have no or less differentiated vegetative organs (multicellular or unicellular).